MrsPatel/AWD_Hotel_Reservation/README.md

   npm start
 ```
 This will automatically kick off your browser http://localhost:3000 and show the following:
-Edit src/App.js and save to reload.
+\nEdit src/App.js and save to reload.